 We refer to our estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue we have recognized under such contracts, as "backlog."
 Backlog includes unexercised contract options.
 Our backlog includes projects that have a written award, a letter of intent, a notice to proceed or an agreed upon work order to perform work on mutually accepted terms and conditions.
 Additionally, the difference between our backlog and remaining performance obligations is due to the portion of unexercised contract options that are excluded, under certain contract types, from our remaining performance obligations as these contracts can be canceled for convenience at any time by us or the customer without considerable cost incurred by the customer.
-Additional information related to our remaining performance obligations is provided in Note 18 - Remaining Performance Obligations in the accompanying notes to our consolidated financial statements.
+Additional information related to our remaining performance obligations is provided in Note 17 - Remaining Performance Obligations in the accompanying notes to our consolidated financial statements.
 See also "Item 1A.
 Risk Factors - Our contract backlog is subject to unexpected adjustments and cancellations and could be an uncertain indicator of our future earnings."

-Our Construction backlog was \$504.2 million and \$505.5 million as of December 31, 2019 and 2018, respectively.
+Our Construction backlog was \$393.5 million and \$504.2 million as of December 31, 2020 and 2019, respectively.
 Projects are brought into backlog once we have been provided a written confirmation of award and the contract value has been established.
 At any point in time, we have a substantial volume of projects that are specifically identified and advanced in negotiations and/or documentation, however those projects are not booked as backlog until we have received written confirmation from the owner or the GC/CM of their intention to award us the contract and they have directed us to begin engineering, designing, incurring construction labor costs or procuring needed equipment and material.
 Our construction projects tend to be built over a 12- to 24-month schedule depending upon scope and complexity.
 Most major projects have a preconstruction planning phase which may require months of planning before actual construction commences.
 We are occasionally employed to deliver a "fast-track" project, where construction commences as the preconstruction planning work continues.
 As work on our projects progresses, we increase or decrease backlog to take into account our estimate of the effects of changes in estimated quantities, changes in conditions, change orders and other variations from initially anticipated contract revenues, and the percentage of completion of our work on the projects.
-Based on historical trends, we estimate that 68% of our construction backlog as of December 31, 2019 will be recognized as revenue during 2020.
+Based on historical trends, we estimate that 65% of our construction backlog as of December 31, 2020 will be recognized as revenue during 2021.
+Additionally, the reduction in Construction backlog has been intentional as we look to focus on higher margin projects than historically, as well as our focus on smaller, higher margin owner direct projects.

-Our Service backlog was \$57.0 million and \$54.2 million as of December 31, 2019 and December 31, 2018, respectively.
+Our Service backlog was \$50.9 million and \$57.0 million as of December 31, 2020 and December 31, 2019, respectively.
 These amounts reflect unrecognized revenue expected to be recognized over the remaining terms of our service contracts and projects.
-Based on historical trends, we estimate that 96% of our service backlog as of December 31, 2019 will be recognized as revenue during 2020.
+Based on historical trends, we estimate that 95% of our service backlog as of December 31, 2020 will be recognized as revenue during 2021.
+Additionally, we believe our Service backlog decreased due to lower sales in this segment in the fourth quarter of Fiscal 2020 because of macroeconomic uncertainty related to COVID-19.